lipidex/binance-chart-plugin-telegram-bot/README.md

 # Coin Progress Chart and Database Backup plugin for Binance Trade Bot

-This is a program tool based on Binance Trade Bot (https://github.com/edeng23/binance-trade-bot).
+This is a program tool based on [Binance Trade Bot].

 The intent of this bot is to retrieve the local database trade infomation, e.g. the orders since last database reset, and store it for several plottings.
 If you have also a Telegram Bot account, it will automaticalyl connect to it send the results.
 To operate the bot creates a backup of the database to not interfere with the main bot